 Initialise a legacy password-based security handler, to attach to a PdfFileWriter.
+Any remaining keyword arguments will be passed to the constructor.

 Danger: The functionality implemented by this handler is deprecated in the PDF standard.
 We only provide it for testing purposes, and to interface with legacy systems.